 - Recruiting a teen or young adult with diabetes, or an older sibling of a child with diabetes.

-- How and when to check BG and ketones.
-Demonstrate how to use your child's meter, and then ask your babysitter to practice preparing the meter and checking your child's BG.
+- How and when to check blood glucose (blood sugar) and ketones.
+Demonstrate how to use your child's meter, and then ask your babysitter to practice preparing the meter and checking your child's blood glucose level.

-- Your child's target BG range.
-Provide detailed instructions on what to do if the BG is high or low.
+- Your child's target blood glucose range.
+Provide detailed instructions on what to do if the blood glucose level is high or low.

 - How to administer insulin.
 Demonstrate the process and let your babysitter practice, if possible.
 Write down your child's insulin regimen clearly so the correct dose is given.